- making the enemy invulnerable everywhere except the head/tail.

-- Mega Man X has two on Launch Octopus' stage: One that actually obstructs the path leading to the boss, and must kill to advance, and another that blocks the way to a secret Heart Container.
+- Mega Man X has two on Launch Octopus' stage: One that actually obstructs the path leading to the boss and must be killed to advance, and another that blocks the way to a secret Heart Tank.
 Neither can be harmed in any way except by shooting the head or the tail, and those are the only parts that can hurt you, so you can go for a ride on its body and pelt the head or tail with shots as much as you want.

 - In Mega Man Zero 2, a variation is used in an early boss fight, where it's the battlefield that's the segmented serpent.
 The boss is simply a snake-themed robot master.